Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 I. Introduction

-You are responsible for reviewing this Code, including company policies applicable to you, and for acting in compliance with this Code in your daily activities.
+You are responsible for reviewing this Code, including company policies applicable to you, and for acting in compliance with this Code & Company policies in your daily activities.
 You have a personal responsibility to conduct the Company’s business in a manner consistent with the principles set forth in this Code.
 You cannot avoid this responsibility by ignoring actions by other Employees that violate the Code or by carrying out instructions that are contrary to the Code and which were given to you by a supervisor.
-Your cooperation and assistance is necessary for the continued success of the Company’s business and maintenance of its reputation as a valued corporate citizen.
+In all cases, employees are expected to ‘Stop, Think, and Act Responsibly.’
+Your cooperation is necessary for the continued success of the Company’s business and maintenance of our reputation as a good corporate citizen.
+The Company is dedicated to fostering a culture of honesty, respect, and accountability in all our interactions with employees, customers, suppliers, and the communities we serve.
+To uphold these values, we encourage the following core principles:

 II.
 Conflicts of Interest